vsrinivas/fuchsia/docs/getting_started.md

 system log over the link local IPv6 UDP.
 Please note that this is a quick hack and the protocol will certainly change at some point.

-For now, if you're running Magenta on Qemu with the -N flag or running on hardware with a supported ethernet interface (ASIX USB Dongle or Intel Ethernet on NUC), the loglistener tool will observe logs broadcast over the local link:
+For now, if you're running Magenta on QEMU with the -N flag or running on hardware with a supported ethernet interface (ASIX USB Dongle or Intel Ethernet on NUC), the loglistener tool will observe logs broadcast over the local link: